lldap/lldap/example_configs/pfsense.md

 - Protocol version: `3`
 - Server Timeout: `25`

+> [!NOTE]
-(Make sure the host running LLDAP is accessible to pfSense and that you mapped the LLDAP port to the LLDAP host)
+> Make sure the host running LLDAP is accessible to pfSense and that you mapped the LLDAP port to the LLDAP host

 ### Search Scope
 ```
 Entire Subtree